-Lake Michigan Charter Boat Operator permits were issued to 76 individuals in 2023.
-In addition, operators also received standardized catch report forms (Appendix).
+Lake Michigan Charter Boat Operator permits were issued to 80 individuals in 2024.
+All operators received standardized catch report forms (Appendix).
+Additionally, an equivalent electronic report form designed in the ArcGIS SURVEY123 program was successfully trialed with a subset of captains in 2024.
+Thus, we hope to get more permitted captains reporting via the electronic system in 2025.
 Data requested on the catch report included: date of fishing trip, jurisdictional grid fished, number of resident and non-resident sport anglers, number of fishing lines used, total number of hours fished (excluding running time), and number and species of harvested fish.
 State regulations require that charter boat operators submit these completed catch reports monthly March through November, even when no charter fishing trips occur within a given month.

-Harvest and fishing effort data from 2,140 charter boat excursions in 2023 were summarized by season, month, and statistical grid, and trends in harvest and effort were compared to previous years.
-The 2023 harvest data reported fishing effort by 7,910 Illinois residents and 2,805 non-residents during 2,133 charter trips targeting salmonids in the Illinois waters of Lake Michigan.
-Additionally, a total of 7 Illinois residents and 21 non-residents were reported charter fishing for yellow perch during 7 excursions.
+Harvest and fishing effort data from 2,421 charter boat excursions in 2024 were summarized by season, month, and statistical grid, and trends in harvest and effort were compared to previous years.
+The 2024 harvest data reported fishing effort by 8,684 Illinois residents and 3,347 non-residents during 2,414 charter trips targeting salmonids in the Illinois waters of Lake Michigan.
+Additionally, a total of 15 Illinois residents and 12 non-residents were reported charter fishing for Yellow Perch during seven (7) excursions.
 Since the number of fishing lines per angler was not equivalent among trips, fishing effort was instead expressed as angler-hours and calculated by multiplying the total number of anglers by number of hours fished per trip.
 Seasonal harvest rate was calculated by dividing the total harvest of all salmonids by total effort for the season.
 Harvest rate for each statistical grid within Illinois waters (map in Appendix) was based on total number of salmonids harvested within the grid divided by the fishing effort reported within the same grid.
-All harvest rates for salmonids were then standardized to 100 angler-hours because harvest rates are typically less than 1 fish per angler-hour.
+All harvest rates for salmonids were then standardized to 100 angler-hours because harvest rates are typically less than one (1) fish per angler-hour.